Jeremy W. Peters

+Peters is gay and regularly writes on LGBTQ issues.

 Early life and education

 Jeremy W. Peters was born in Royal Oak, Michigan.

-Peters earned his bachelor's degree in history and political science from the University of Michigan.
+Peters earned his bachelor's degree in 2002 from the University of Michigan.
+He wrote for The Michigan Daily from 1999 to 2002.

 Career

-When Peters was in his senior year at the University of Michigan he was a reporter and editor for The Michigan Daily and began contributing to The New York Times as a freelancer.
+Peters began contributing to The New York Times while completing his degree. as a freelancer.
 He then worked for two years in the Virgin Islands for The Virgin Islands Daily News before returning to the Times as a reporter for the business and national desks based in Detroit.
 In 2009, while assigned to the Albany bureau, he was part of the team that won the Pulitzer Prize for breaking news, for its coverage of the sex scandal that resulted in the resignation of Gov. Eliot Spitzer.

 His coverage of the Republican Party and the conservative movement for The Times became the basis for his book, Insurgency, which the Crown Publishing Group acquired in 2017.
 Peters was one of several Times journalists featured in the 2018 Showtime documentary, The Fourth Estate.